API-Skeletons/doctrine-orm-graphql/events.rst

 Events
 ======

-A PSR-14 event dispatcher is included for listening to events.
+A PSR-14 event dispatcher is included for handling events.

 Filtering Query Builders
 ------------------------

 Each top level connection uses a QueryBuilder object.
-This QueryBuilder object may be modified to filter the data for the logged in user.
-This can be used as a security layer and can be used to make customizations to QueryBuilder objects.
+This QueryBuilder object may be modified to filter the data for the logged in user and such.
+For instance, this can be used as a security layer and can be used to make customizations to QueryBuilder objects.
 QueryBuilders are built then triggered through an event.
 Listen to this event and modify the passed QueryBuilder to apply your security.

 Event names are passed as a second parameter to a ``$driver->resolve()``.
 The default event name is 'filter.querybuilder'.